spencll/eyEHR/project_proposal.md

 Website

 | Goal        | What goal will your project be designed to achieve?                                                                                                                                                                                                                                                                                                      |         |
-Electronic health record for storing/accessing patient information.
+Electronic health record for storing/accessing patient information and creating exam encounters.

 | Users       | What kind of users will visit your app?
 In other words, what is the demographic of your users?                                                                                                                                                                                                                                                           |         |